guilherme-toti/nice-blog/README.md

 This is the theme use in my pelican blog forked from Guilherme-toti at https://github.com/guilherme-toti/nice-blog You can see it Working at: https://blog.colacoweb.net

-Fixed pages not showing on Menu, and added Copyright text.

 # Extras

 Pages can have subtitles, just add: